okNeeraj/okNeeraj/README.md

 👥 As a Team Lead: Dedicated to nurturing collaboration, guiding teams, and delivering successful projects.
 Passionate about leveraging collective strengths to achieve shared goals.

-> ✉️ Let’s connect to discuss how I can contribute to your projects or share insights for mutual success.
+> <br> ✉️ Let’s connect to discuss how I can contribute to your projects or share insights for mutual success.<br>
 <br>

 ### Languages and Tools